userfrosting/learn/pages/11.cli/01.commands/docs.md

 ### migrate:status

 The `migrate:status` command will show what migration have been run and which one can be run.
-It will also display if a ran migration is available, in other words if this migration class was found so it can be rolledback.
+It will also display if a ran migration is available, in other words if this migration class was found so it can be rollback.

 ```bash
 $ php bakery migrate:status [options]